 The Rome Powder Division MT comes in everything from a short fatty to a more traditional surfy shape.
 Each size is different but there is one theme I’ve picked up on after riding 2 of the 4 shapes.
 They all are well thought out and rip for this price point.
 They are made to shine in powder but when set all the way forward it is great to carve up groomers.
 It’s another not just for powder ride and isn’t necessarily ready for the shelf when the powder is gone.
 It’s a super strong recommendation for a budget quiver builder or someone who only likes to surf the mountain and want’s one board.
-The 2019 Rome Pow Division doesn’t seem to have any real changes compared to the 2018 we own but it still sits as one of our favorite short/fat/surfy rides for 2019.
+The 2019 Rome Pow Division doesn’t seem to have any real changes compared to the 2018 model that we own but it still sits as one of our favorite short/fat/surfy rides for 2019.

 Conditions: Everything from soft groomers to almost 1 foot of super thick powder to some almost waist deep powder and some early morning slackountry time with Drift Boards.